kspeakman/FSharpHtmlDesktopApp/README.md

 * Press F5

+## Browser Dev tools

+In Debug mode you can right-click somewhere inside the WPF window to bring up the Edge context menu.
+Which includes Inspect.
+This will open the Edge (Chromium) dev tools in another window.

+In Release mode this is disabled.

 ## Packaging the HTML UI

 The built web app can be included in the WPF project.
 Or it can be independently deployed to a web server.